 As of 2019, other states to require paid sick leave include Arizona, Maryland, Massachusetts, Michigan, New Jersey, Oregon, Rhode Island, Vermont, and Washington.
 Two more states, Nevada and Maine, passed paid sick leave laws in 2019.
 Nevada's paid sick leave law took effect at the start of 2020 and Maine's will take effect in 2021.

 Pay attention to your state legislation as paid sick leave is a practice whose time has come.

 Most organizations use a formula that assigns a certain number of sick day hours accrued during each pay period.
 Other employers make the paid sick days available at the beginning of a calendar year—although that is an option that may increase the risk for employers.

-Disclaimer: Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
-The site is read by a worldwide audience.
+Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
+The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
-This information is for guidance, ideas, and assistance only.
+This information is for guidance, ideas, and assistance.